billkarsh/SpikeGLX/Markdown/Manual-Text.md

 You can store your data files anywhere you want.
 The menu item is a convenient way to "set it and forget it" for those who keep everything in one place.
-Alternatively, each time you configure a run you can revisit this choice on the `See N' Save` tab of the `Configure Acquisition` dialog.
+Alternatively, each time you configure a run you can revisit this choice on the `Save` tab of the `Configure Acquisition` dialog.

 ### Data Stream